Brendo101/premier-league-tots/README.md

 - 🔲 Finalize weighting logic per position
 - 🔲 Export SQL outputs for visualization
 - 🔲 Publish data-driven TOTS and compare to official TOTS
+- 🔲 Expand to include multiple TOTS from pundits to compare

 ---